matthman2019/AgendaApp/API.md

 - tkinter.ttk (I suggest we use tkinter for applications.
 Specifically, I suggest we use the tkinter.ttk for more functionality.)
 - ttkbootstrap (will need to be installed.
 Makes ttk look pretty, and also has more Widgets.
 One of its widgets is a date-picker widget, which will save LOTS of time.)

+# Casing

+For ease, I suggest we use CapsCase for class names and camelCase for methods, variables, etc.
+(I like using camelCase already, and I believe Java uses it too.)
+I might use snake_case for local variables, we'll see.

 # Challenges that I see coming

 ## Learning new Languages